markjolah/MXE-MexIFace/README.md

 # MXE-MexIFace

-MXE-MexIFace is a fork of [MXE](https://github.com/mxe/mxe) providing a mingw-w64 based GNU environment for cross-compiling to Windows 64-bit targest.
+MXE-MexIFace is a fork of [MXE](https://github.com/mxe/mxe) providing a mingw-w64 based GNU environment for cross-compiling to Windows 64-bit targets.
 This fork tracks the `mxe/master` branch, maintaining Matlab environment compatibility specifically for the [MexIFace](https://markjolah.github.io/MexIFace) package.

- Because of the Matlab MEX modules are dynamically loaded as shared libraries, they must be linked against an environment compabilible with the closed-source Matlab and it's internal libraries.
-MexIFace targets support of Matlab R2106b+ which is possible using a gcc-4.9.4 toolchain.
+ Because of the Matlab MEX modules are dynamically loaded as shared libraries, they must be linked against an environment compatible with the closed-source Matlab and it's internal libraries.
+MexIFace targets support of Matlab R2106b+ which is possible using a `gcc-4.9.4` toolchain.

-  * [MexIFace doumentation](https://markjolah.github.io/MexIFace/) The principal package using this environment.
+  * [MexIFace documentation](https://markjolah.github.io/MexIFace/) The principal package using this environment.
 Provides an object-oriented cross-platform C++/Matlab MEX interface and build environment.
   * [GCC standards support](https://gcc.gnu.org/projects/cxx-status.html)
-     * `gcc-4.9.4` gives full C++11 and partial C++14 support and can work with matlab R2016b+ (9.1+)
+     * `gcc-4.9.4` gives full C++11 and partial C++14 support and can work with Matlab R2016b+ (9.1+)
-     * `gcc-6.5.0` gives full C++14 and partial C++17 support and can work with matlab R2018a+ (9.4+)
+     * `gcc-6.5.0` gives full C++14 and partial C++17 support and can work with Matlab R2018a+ (9.4+)
  * Original [MXE-README.md](MXE-README.md)
  * [MXE Project](https://mxe.cc/)